weweb-assets/ww-calendar/AI.md

 - `categoriesTextColorPath`: `string` - Field to use as category text color.
 Default: `'textColor'`

 Slots:
-- `noEventsContent` - Slot for customizing the empty list message when there are no events to display
+- `emptyListTextEl` - Element for customizing the empty list message when there are no events to display

 Events:
 - `eventClick`: {value: eventData} - Triggered when an event is clicked